BANIKKURAISHI/Event-Mangement-9/questions_and_answers.md

 C: "12"
 D: 3
 Answer
-Answer: ?
+Answer: C:"12"
-Write your explanation here
+My explanation here : 1 is a number and 2 is a string .Javascript cannot add number and string but it can concatenation.So I think this question ans is C.

 3. Write the correct answer from the following options and give an explanation (2-5 lines). const food = ["🍕", "🍫", "🥑", "🍔"];